felginep/felginep.github.io/_posts/2020-08-07-make-impossible-states-impossible.md

 # Conclusion

 Many times, we use an assertion (like `preconditionFailure` or `assert`) to stop the program execution if a path should not happen.
 But assertions are not the best tool because they are very fragile.
-Indeed they raise an runtime error instead of a compilation error.
+Indeed they raise a runtime error instead of a compilation error.
 It's very easy to duplicate code and to introduce bugs.

 To avoid misusing assertions, we saw in this article different solutions:
 - create a type that match your requirements and enforce the constraints (`NonEmpty`, `Initials`)